 human papillomavirus (HPV) also increases a person’s risk of certain head and neck cancers.

 - Occupational exposure to wood dust, asbestos, and synthetic fibers.

 April is Head and Neck Cancer Awareness Month.

 Head and neck cancer is more common among men than women.
 These cancers are also diagnosed more often among people over age 50 than among younger people.

 The symptoms of head and neck cancers may include a lump or a sore that does not heal, a sore throat that does not go away, difficulty in swallowing, and a change or hoarseness in the voice.

 What is the AACR Doing in This Area?

-In April, the AACR will partner with the American Head & Neck Society (AHNS) to present the AACR-AHNS Head and Neck Cancer Conference: Optimizing Survival and Quality of Life through Basic, Clinical, and Translational Research.
-This conference will focus on genomics, signaling pathways, viral pathogenesis, immunology, targeted therapies, and progress in imaging, with focused discussions from leaders in the field of head and neck cancer on cancer detection, prevention, and multi-disciplinary treatment selection.
+In 2017, the AACR partnered with the American Head & Neck Society (AHNS) to present the AACR-AHNS Head and Neck Cancer Conference: Optimizing Survival and Quality of Life through Basic, Clinical, and Translational Research.
+This conference focused on genomics, signaling pathways, viral pathogenesis, immunology, targeted therapies, and progress in imaging, with focused discussions from leaders in the field of head and neck cancer on cancer detection, prevention, and multi-disciplinary treatment selection.

 Source: National Cancer Institute

 Last year the AACR provided over $49 million in grants and awards funding lifesaving cancer research.
 There are many ways you can support our mission to prevent and cure all cancers.